(An old story, long before digital cameras and Smart Phones were a thing for me. Bless.)

 If time waits for no man, then that driver sets his clock ahead.

-A dear friend greeted me with open arms and a bottle of Prosecco that we shared in the adorable herb gardens of his backyard.
+My friend A greeted me with open arms and a bottle of Prosecco that we shared in the adorable herb gardens of his backyard.

-He is originally from my end of the Appalachians and had spent the last year adjusting to the Big Apple.
+He is originally from my end of the Appalachians and had spent the past year adjusting to the Big Apple.

 His roommates were two ladies, Irish and Polish, respectively.
 One was dating a Puerto Rican whose name I did not catch.
 The other was dating Roberto, the owner of a cozy bar named Rapture Lounge just a few blocks away.
 Our friend M conveniently lived right upstairs.